 We passed through the town of Caerphilly, briefly admiring its castle from the car as we drove past.
 We had also stopped at a lookout point on a hill overlooking the town to see the town and castle from afar.
 A tiny hut there bore a sign proclaiming it "Probably the Oldest Snack Bar in the UK - Established 1957".

 Driving north up one of the valleys leading to the Brecon Beacons, we passed Bargoed and come to Rhymney, where we had to turn off the main road to pass through the town.
 The only interesting sight in the town was a large old churchyard full of old gravestones and a tiny parish church.
-After finding our accommodation a bit further down the road, we returned here to take some photos and do some rubbings of the gravestones for my mother.
+After finding our accommodation a bit further down the road (a room for just £50), we returned here to take some photos and do some rubbings of the gravestones for my mother.
 Unfortunately, doing a rubbing off rough, eroded stone turned out to be very difficult, with the first attempt showing no detail of the carved words through the texture of the stone itself.
 We had another go with a smoother stone and produced something legible, but not brilliant.
 We may need to try more later.
 As it was, we had to flee quickly as a cold rain began spattering down out of the leaden sky.

 Back at the Rhymney House Hotel, we sat for a bit in the bar area.
 M. got an Appletiser, while I tried a genuine Welsh ale - a Brains Dark.
 The chef arrived just before 19:00 and we ordered our dinners - a starter of potato skins with dips followed by a goat cheese and red onion marmalade tart for M. and chicken with garlic and mushroom sauce for me, plus veges on the side.
 There were some rough and tumble English guys drinking at the bar as we ordered and they pointed out that we'd better ask for vegetables on the side, because if we only asked for what was written on the menu, that's exactly what we would get!
 They also wondered what on Earth we were doing in a place like Rhymney.